Last Updated on

 The districts of Bastar and Dantewada are – I’m tempted to say “were” – particularly affected.

-If you want to know more, here is a selection of books on the topic.
+If you want to know more, here is a book on the topic.
 Continue your read to know what was my experience with security in Bastar.